RHSD/Enotes-Remove-Blur/README.md

-# Enotes-Remove-Blur
+# Enotes Blur Remover
 This tampermonkey script will remove blur on paywalled content on Enotes

-Usage:
+## Usage
-Install Tampermonkey browser extension
+- Install Tampermonkey browser extension
-Go to Tampermonkey dashboard
+- Go to Tampermonkey dashboard
-Drag and drop .js file
+- Drag and drop .js file
+- Make sure the script is enabled